• Recipes

 • Balanced acidity and sweetness.

-• Works as a dinner aperitif or nightcap.
+• Perfect as a dinner aperitif or nightcap.

-• Japanese Spirits: Roku gin and Haku vodka are our faves for their subtle botanicals.
+• Japanese Spirits: Roku gin and Haku vodka are our favorites for their subtle botanicals.

 • Vegan Swaps: Use aquafaba for foamy drinks instead of egg whites.
-Avoid honey in any syrup—simple syrup or agave works great.
+Instead of honey, simple syrup or agave works great.

 • Garnishes: Citrus peels, mint, edible flowers, or a tiny pinch of sea salt can elevate your cocktail without much effort.